maxuanquang/coco-synthesis/README.md

 # Check Output Synthetic Images
 - The output sythetic images are in "dataset/output/images"
 - The output labels in .xml format for syntheic images are in "dataset/output/xml"
-- You can convert .xml format to .csv format using:
+- You can convert .xml format to .csv format using
 ```
 python src/xml_to_csv.py
 ```